 - Place battered mushrooms in the air fryer leaving a little room between each one.

-- Spray the mushrooms will a little oil if desired.
+- Spray the mushrooms with a little oil if desired.

 - Cook at 350°F (180° C) for 16 minutes turning the mushrooms after 8 minutes.